loops-wg/gen-info/draft-welzl-loops-gen-info.md

 back.
 This trades memory management at the ingress for increased bandwidth and MTU reduction.)

+When a data packet has been transmitted, it may not be clear which specific copy is acknowledged in a block 1 acknowledgement: the acknowledgement for the initial (or, more generally, an earlier) copy may have been delayed (ACK ambiguity)).
+The LOOPS ingress therefore SHOULD NOT base its measurements on acknowledgements for retransmitted data packets.
+One way to achieve this is by not setting the "ACK desired" bit on retransmissions in the first place.

 The LOOPS ingress can also use the time of reception of the block 1 acknowledgement to obtain a segment RTT sample.
 Note that this will include any wait time the LOOPS egress incurs while waiting for a